CyclotronResearchCentre/bidsme/README.md

  `BidsSession.loadSubjectFields(cls, filename: str=None)` class
  function.

-> In order to maintain consistency between subjects, template json file can be loaded only once.
+> In order to maintain consistency between subjects, the template json file can be loaded only once.
 Subsequent loading will raise an exception.

 #### <a name="plug_sub"></a> `SubjectEP(scan: BidsSession) -> int`
 The `SubjectEP` function is called after entering the subject's folder.
-The main action of this function is redefinition of subject Id and filling meta-data associated with given subject.
+The main action of this function is the redefinition of subject Ids and filling of the meta-data associated with the given subject.
-The passed parameter `scan` ia s `BidsSession` mutable object, with proprieties:
+The passed parameter `scan` is a `BidsSession` mutable object, with proprieties:
 - **subject**: containing current subject Id
 - **session**: containing current session Id